victordieggo/spaceman/README.md

 ### Getting Started

-Spaceman uses [Gulp](http://gulpjs.com/) and [Browsersync](https://www.browsersync.io/), so you'll need [Node.JS](https://nodejs.org/en/).
-Once you have set it up, [download Spaceman](https://github.com/victordieggo/spaceman/releases/latest) to your project directory and access the terminal:
+[Download Spaceman](https://github.com/victordieggo/spaceman/releases/latest) and extract all files into the root directory of your project.
+The build system is based on [Gulp](#build-tools) and [Webpack](https://webpack.js.org/), so you'll need [Node.JS](https://nodejs.org/en/) installed first.
+Once you have set it up, access the bash/terminal/command line:

 ```
 # install gulp globally